fairlearn/fairlearn/docs/user_guide/datasets.rst

 This use case is different than the typical supervised learning analysis.
-A machine learning model will pick up on the patterns encoded in the data and use that to predict an outcome.
+A machine learning model will pick up on the patterns encoded in the data and use those patterns to predict an outcome.
 In the Boston housing dataset, the patterns the authors encoded through the *B* and *LSTAT* variables include systemic racism and class inequalities, respectively.
-Using the Boston housing dataset as a benchmark for a new supervised learning model means that the model's performance is in part due to how well it learns and replicates the patterns in this dataset.
+Using the Boston housing dataset as a benchmark for a new supervised learning model means that the model's performance is in part due to how well it learns and replicates these patterns.

 The Boston Housing dataset raises the more general issue of whether it's valid to port datasets constructed for one specific use case to different use cases (see :ref:`portability_trap`).